OWASP/owasp-mastg/Document/0x06h-Testing-Platform-Interaction.md

 This should be sufficient for an app analysis and therefore, `SFSafariViewController`s are out of scope for the Static and Dynamic Analysis sections.

+#### Safari Web Inspector

+Enabling Safari web inspection on iOS allows you to inspect the contents of a WebView remotely from a Mac.
+This does not require a jailbroken iOS device.
+Enabling the Web Inspector is especially interesting in applications that expose native APIs using a JavaScript bridge, for example in hybrid applications.
+To activate the web inspection you have to follow these steps:
+1. On the iOS device open the Settings app: Go to **Safari->Advanced** and toggle on *Web Inspector*.
+2. On the Mac device, open Safari: Go to **Safari menu->Preferences->Advanced** and enable *Show Develop menu in menu bar*.
+3. Connect your iOS device to the Mac device: The iOS device name should appear in the *Developer* toolbar entry.
+    - Open a WebView based context in the application under test.
+    - The Web Inspector can now be opened in Safari on the Mac device: Open the corresponding Web Inspector in **Developer->'iOS Device Name'**.

 ### Static Analysis

 For the static analysis we will focus mostly on the following points having `UIWebView` and `WKWebView` under scope.